brewinapps/ios-maven-plugin/README.md

 3. Versioning of iOS applications
 4. One-step HockeyApp deployment
 5. Packaging of iOS applications (.ipa & .dSYM) for deployment to Nexus/Artifactory
+6. Packaging of iOS frameworks for deployment to Nexus/Artifactory

 ## Requirements
 1. The plugin relies on several tools that are only available on Mac OS X: xcodebuild, xcrun and agvtool.